kritikash18/RegressionCaseStudyAdvanced/README.md

 - sklearn

 ## Acknowledgements
-This project was inspired by the Machine Learning 1 module Linear Regression submodule of ML C61 upGrad Course
+This project was inspired by the Machine Learning 2 module Advanced Linear Regression submodule of ML C61 upGrad Course

 ## Contact